lvalnegri/workshops-setup_cloud_analytics_machine/README.md

 ### Install Python
 Although Python is often automatically installed on Ubuntu, take a moment to confirm that version **3.8** is already installed on the system, by issuing the following command:
 `python3 -V`.
-In a similar way, the `pip` package manager is usually installed on Ubuntu, but take a moment though to confirm if version *20=* is installed, by issuing the command: `pip3 -V`
+In a similar way, the `pip` package manager is usually installed on Ubuntu, but take a moment though to confirm if version *20=* is installed, by issuing the command: `pip3 -V`.

+You should also check how many versions of Python you've managed to install using the `whereis python` command.
+Often, you have no response when trying to run the `python` command.
+You can redirect one of your binaries to it using the command `alias python="/path/to/python3.x"` where `x` is the version you want to run.

 In any case, run the following commands to install both last versions:
 ~~~